zulip/zulip/README.md

 ][gh-issues].
 There are also lists for the [Android][email-android] and [iOS][email-ios] apps.
 Feel free to send any questions or suggestions of areas where you'd love to see more documentation to the relevant list!
+Check out our [bug report guidelines][bug-report] before submitting.
 Please report any security issues you discover to zulip-security@googlegroups.com.

 * **App codebases**.
 This repository is for the Zulip server and web